C3realGuy/HideMod/README.md

 HideMod v1.0 (alpha)
 --------------------
-Hey here is my first plugin for wedge :)
-Its a simple HideMod.
-It supports [hide] (you need to like) and [hide-reply].
+Hey there,
+thats my first plugin for wedge, im not very experienced with it till now, therefore i would be happy about some feedback :).

 Features:
 ---------
   - hide and hide-reply
   - fully changeable html code for locked/unlocked before and after...
+  - Disable Hide in specific boards

 Installation:
 -------------